samtadey/VisualSort/readme.md

 # VisualSort

 VisualSort provides a visual representation of how sorting algorithms function.
-The algorithms that were implemented are:
+The algorithms that were implemented are:<br/>
     - Bubble Sort<br/>
     - Pancake Sort<br/>
     - Heap Sort<br/>